-- 1. Planning for sewage and water services shall: - a) accommodate forecasted growth in a manner that promotes the efficient use and optimization of existing municipal sewage services and municipal water services and existing private communal sewage services and private communal water services; - b) ensure that these services are provided in a manner that: - 1. can be sustained by the water resources upon which such services rely; - 2. is feasible and financially viable over their life cycle; - 3. protects human health and safety, and the natural environment, including the quality and quantity of water; and - 4. considers comprehensive municipal planning for these services, where applicable. - c) promote water and energy conservation and efficiency; - d) integrate servicing and land use considerations at all stages of the planning process; - e) be in accordance with the servicing options outlined through policies 3.6.2, 3.6.3, 3.6.4 and 3.6.5; and - f) integrate with source protection planning. - 2.
+- 1. Planning for sewage and water services shall: - a) accommodate forecasted growth in a timely manner that promotes the efficient use and optimization of existing municipal sewage services and municipal water services and existing private communal sewage services and private communal water services; - b) ensure that these services are provided in a manner that: - 1. can be sustained by the water resources upon which such services rely; - 2. is feasible and financially viable over their life cycle; - 3. protects human health and safety, and the natural environment, including the quality and quantity of water; and - 4. aligns with comprehensive municipal planning for these services, where applicable. - c) promote water and energy conservation and efficiency; - d) integrate servicing and land use considerations at all stages of the planning process, including consideration of opportunities to allocate, and re-allocate if necessary, the unused system capacity of municipal water services and municipal sewage services to meet current and projected needs for increased housing supply; - e) be in accordance with the servicing options outlined through policies 3.6.2, 3.6.3, 3.6.4 and 3.6.5; and - f) integrate with source protection planning. - 2.
 Municipal sewage services and municipal water services are the preferred form of servicing for settlement areas to support protection of the environment and minimize potential risks to human health and safety.
-For clarity, municipal sewage services and municipal water services include both centralized servicing systems and decentralized servicing systems. - 3.
-Where municipal sewage services and municipal water services are not available, planned or feasible, private communal sewage services and private communal water services are the preferred form of servicing for multi-unit/lot development to support protection of the environment and minimize potential risks to human health and safety. - 4.
+For clarity, municipal sewage services and municipal water services include both centralized servicing systems and decentralized servicing systems.

+- 3. Where municipal sewage services and municipal water services are not available, planned or feasible, private communal sewage services and private communal water services are the preferred form of servicing for multi-unit/lot development to support protection of the environment and minimize potential risks to human health and safety. - 4.
 Where municipal sewage services and municipal water services or private communal sewage services and private communal water services are not available, planned or feasible, individual on-site sewage services and individual on-site water services may be used provided that site conditions are suitable for the long-term provision of such services with no negative impacts.